A Unified Representation of Neural Networks Architectures: The DiPaNet Representation

 \subsection{DiPaResNet and further generalizations}

 The class of NNs given by the DiPaNet as modeled by (\ref{12:juin})-\eqref{12:juin.t} could be generalized in several directions.
 First the residual case could be considered by adding direct transfer from the input $X$ to the output $Y$.
-It yields the following Distributed Parameter Residual neural Network (DiPaResNet):
+It yields the following Distributed Parameter Residual neural Network (DiPaResNet), for all $\tau\in [0,1)$ and for all $t\in[0,T]$,

-Another generalization is by considering distributed parameters spaces for the input and output sets, i.e., instead of $X\in\RR^p$ and $Y\in \RR^q$, by considering functions $X$ and $Y$, and by constructing Distributed Parameter neural Operator Networks.
-This will be considered in future work.